sturobson/a-slightly-bizarre-starting-point/README.md

 ####Write all CSS rules alphabetically.

 This will aid quick error finding.

-Like this -
+For Example -

 	.example {
 		color: #fff;